Selections Timeline updated as of 09-20-2022

 - Admission to a four-year college or university prior to final selection; and

-- United States Citizenship or Permanent Residency.
+- United States Citizenship, Permanent Residency, or DACA Recipient.

 Milken Scholars are eligible to receive a range of resources that includes: